radsectors/sqlshim/README.md

 # sqlshim
-Provides replacement sqlsrv driver functions for Linux/OS X.
+Provides replacement sqlsrv driver functions in PHP for Linux/OS X.

 ## Synopsis

-This shim does NOT (yet?) replace or duplicate ALL sqlsrv driver functionality.
+This shim does NOT (yet?) replace or duplicate ALL PHP sqlsrv driver functionality.
 All of the functions are there, but only the most common have been fully(?) implemented.
-Exercise caution and DO NOT use in a propduction environment.
+Exercise caution and DO NOT use in a production environment.

 ## Code Example

-1. Instantiate object...
+1. \RadSectors\SqlShim\SqlShim::init();
-2. sqlsrv_connect();
+2. sqlsrv_connect( ... );
 3. ???
 4. Profit!!